Tayfo10/Restaurant-Website-Gericht/README.md

 # Restaurant-Website-Gericht
 Restaurant Landing Page

 This is a website landing page for a restaurant that has been created using ReactJS, based on a design in Figma.
 Website was developed with the assistance of an instructional video on YouTube.
-I am not the sole owner of the code.

 ### Key elements of the implementation